-Between April 13 and May 24, 2022, \$662,000 of the convertible debentures issued on September 29, 2021, were converted by the holders into 264,800 Multiple Voting Shares and 132,396 Multiple Voting Share Warrants (each such warrant is exercisable to acquire one Multiple Voting Share at \$3.20 on or before December 15, 2023).
+Between April 13 and August 15, 2022, \$1,542,063 of the convertible debentures issued on September 29, 2021 and October 22, 2021, were converted by the holders into 589,224 Multiple Voting Shares and 294,612 Multiple Voting Share Warrants (each such warrant is exercisable to acquire one Multiple Voting Share at \$3.20 on or before December 15, 2023 or on a change of control event).

-The Company forecasts operating expenditures of approximately \$2,500,000 for 2022.
+The Company forecasts operating expenditures of approximately \$3,500,000 for 2022.
 Due to the funds raised through the convertible debenture issuances in September and October 2021, the Company currently has sufficient working capital to finance its corporate and administrative activities for roughly two-thirds of 2022.
 The Company expects to raise additional funds through further equity or debt financings, receipt of funds from the exercise of outstanding share purchase warrants and stock options or the sale of non-core assets throughout 2022 to cover longer term costs and exploration activities.
+The Company also expects to raise \$1,500,000 of additional funds from completion of the Proposed Transaction with Fancamp.